Coteh/cloudhawk/README.md

 > Stable Diffusion: _A clip art image of a hawk flying over a cloud.
 Cartoon, clip art, simple design, logo_

 This is an alternative frontend for CloudWatch.
-Frontend at this time is written in React/JavaScript, bootstrapped with creat-react-app, and the backend is written in Go.
+Frontend at this time is written in React/JavaScript, bootstrapped with create-react-app, and the backend is written in Go.

 ![Screenshot](/screenshots/screenshot.gif 'Screenshot')